phetsims/build-a-molecule/doc/implementation-notes.md

 - Atom: Singular representation of an element.
 - Molecule: A representation of one or more atoms that are bonded
 - Kit Collection: The whole grouping of kits and collection boxes
 - Kit: A grouping of buckets and their atoms.
-This is houses within the carousel at the bottom of the screen.
+This is housed within the carousel at the bottom of the screen.
 - Collection Box: Area that houses a goal molecule.
 Collection boxes have cues to indicate dropping an atom in the area and are housed in a Collection Panel
 - Goal Molecule: These molecules are the targets for successfully completing a collection.
 For example, H20 on the first